verhas/repl/README.md

 `javax0.repl` is a simple framework to write Read Eval Print Loop type of applications.
 The library

 * handles the console,
-* parses the line the user types in
+* it parses the line the user types in,
-* invokes the methods that implement the individual commands
+* it invokes the methods that implement the individual commands,
-* implements commands for `exit`, `alias`, `help`
+* it implements commands for `exit`, `alias`, `help`,
-* implements OS command execution when the user starts a line with `!`, e.g.: `! ls -l`
+* it implements OS command execution when the user starts a line with `!`, e.g.: `! ls -l`,
-* implements including files like it was typed in when the user starts the line with a dot `. file_name`
+* it implements executing commands from a file like it was typed in when the user starts the line with a dot `. file_name`,
-* reads commands from a startup file and executes them automatically
+* it can read commands from a startup file and executes them automatically,
-* provides fluent API to configure the commands of the application using the REPL library
+* it provides fluent API to configure the commands of the application using the REPL library.

+All the application has to provide is the commads that execute the actual command.

 # JavaDoc